eclipse/vorto/docs/VortoDeveloperGuide_en/4/4.2/index.md

 **Prerequisites**

-You have created a plug-in project (refer to [Creating and Editing a Function Block Definition](../4.1/index.md)).
+You have created a plug-in project (refer to [Creating and Editing an Information Model Definition](../4.1/index.md)).

 **Proceed as follows**

-1. In Java perspective, select the function block you want to generate code from.
+1. In Java perspective, select the information model "MyLightingDevice" you want to generate code from.
 2. From the context menu, choose **Vorto \> Generate Code \> Web Device Application Generator**.
    ![run configuration](../../images/m2m_tc_generate_code_web_device_application_generator.png)
-   A Web application project LampWebapp will be generated.
+   A Web application project mylightingdevice-webapp will be generated.
-3. Select the project LampWebapp.
+3. Select the project mylightingdevice-webapp.
 From the context menu, choose **Maven \> Update Project** to resolve the compilation errors.
 4. In the opening **Update Maven Project** dialog, click **OK**.
    The generated project contains following resources:
    ![run configuration](../../images/m2m_tc_generate_code_generated_resources.png)